In case you missed out on Part 1, check it out here.

 Houston, TX 77058

 The scoop: The Bark Park is nestled in the back of the 64-acre Bay Area Park and surrounded by Armand Bayou.
 Bay Area Park offers endless amenities including, but not limited to lighted tennis courts, multiple baseball fields, gardens, and a dock that’s perfect for launching your canoe and kayak.
 I would advise bringing your pup out on the water at your own risk.
 With that said, you can easily find your dog a perfectly sized life jacket!
-This park offers something for everyone, and you can see the big picture here.

 Why your pup will LOVE it: The mature trees and lush grass will almost make your pup forget about his or her real home in the concrete jungle.
 This escape is well worth the journey to Clear Lake.